 I have psoriasis.
 What changes if I get psoriatic arthritis, too?

 Psoriasis is more than skin deep.
 When you're not looking, inflammation related to the disease may be slowly damaging your joints.
-About three out of 10 people with psoriasis will get psoriatic arthritis.
+About 3 out of 10 people with psoriasis will get psoriatic arthritis.

 Questions about psoriasis and psoriatic arthritis might leave you scratching your head — and your elbows and knees and perhaps other places, too.
 How do you know if achy joints mean you have psoriatic arthritis or if they're simply a sign of everyday aging and wear and tear?
-Only a doctor can tell you for sure.
+Talk with your health care provider about your questions.

 Knowing the answers to some common questions can help you better manage your condition and prevent complications.

 How will I know I have psoriatic arthritis?

 If you've got psoriasis and the joints in your fingers, hands, feet or other parts of your body start to hurt, don't shrug it off to growing older.
 Joint pain and damage are serious complications of psoriasis.

 Talk with your dermatologist about screening you for psoriatic arthritis at regular checkups.
 In most adults with psoriasis, skin symptoms occur years before psoriatic joint pain sets in.